BIGJRA/BIGJRA.github.io/reborn.md

 |Lumineon          |30 |Luvdisc           |40 |
 |Seaking           |6  |Dewgong           |20 |

 Climb the waterfall at the top of the area, grab the hidden *Nugget*, and follow the path to get a *Dark Material*.
-Next, surf your way all the way down the valley.
+Next, surf your way all the way down the river in the valley.
 Use the green crystal beneath the waterfall to get *TM89 U-Turn*.

 Exit the valley and return to Route 1.
 Grab a Tauros and head into the top right North Aventurine Woods entrance.